arextest/.github/profile/README.md

 </h1>

 <p align="center">
-AREX is an automated testing platform by capturing the real users activity and re-use it for regression API-testing.
+AREX is an automated testing platform by capturing the real users activity and re-use it for API-testing.
 </p>

 <p align="center">